thegenemyers/DALIGNER/README.md

 While the default parameter settings are good for raw Pacbio data, daligner can be used for efficiently finding alignments in corrected reads or other less noisy reads.
-For example, for mapping applications against .dams we run "daligner -k20 -h60 -e.85" and on corrected reads, we typically run "daligner -k25 -w5 -h60 -e.95 -s500" and at these settings it is very fast.
+For example, for mapping applications against .dams we run `daligner -k20 -h60 -e.85` and on corrected reads, we typically run `daligner -k25 -w5 -h60 -e.95 -s500` and at these settings it is very fast.

 ```